uhl1k/CPU-Simulator/README.md

 # CPU Simulator

-This is a C++ program that I made for course Programing in C/C++ in winter semester of 2022/2030 academic year on CTU in Prague.
-It a simulation of a simple CPU.
-Insparation for this was project made by Ben Eater in which he built CPU using TTL logic.
+This is a C++ program that I made for course Programing in C/C++ in winter semester of 2022/2023 academic year on CTU in Prague.
+It a simulation of a simple 8-bit CPU.
+Inspiration for this was project made by Ben Eater in which he built CPU using TTL logic.
 The project can be found at https://eater.net/8bit.

 ## How to build the program